kiedtl/finwe/doc/language.md

     // do stuff that can be done to either shorts or bytes ])
 ```

+Nearly all the core words are generic, which allows for using them with both
+shorts and bytes (though not a mix).

 - `Any`: takes any type, short or byte sized.
 - `Any8`: takes any byte-sized type.